American Addiction Centers Photo

 What is the Goal of a Partial Hospitalization Program (PHP)?

 Everyone has different needs when it comes to addiction treatment—some people may need higher levels of care while others require less supportive settings.
-Prior to entering a facility, people receive a comprehensive evaluation to determine the right placement for their needs, which might be a PHP at first.
+Prior to entering a facility, people receive a comprehensive evaluation to determine the right placement for their needs, which might be a PHP.
 If necessary, people can also transition between settings as their needs change over time.1

-A Mississippi drug and alcohol treatment center may offer PHP programs to people who require higher levels of support, often, but not always, due to unstable mental health or medical conditions.
-During a PHP, people continue to live at home, but they’ll travel to a treatment center on a regular basis, which generally involves 20 or more hours of scheduled treatment per week.
+A Mississippi drug and alcohol treatment center may offer PHP programs to people who require higher levels of support.
+During a PHP, people continue to live at home or in a sober living residence, but they’ll travel to a treatment center on a regular basis, which generally involves 20 or more hours of scheduled treatment per week.
 PHPs can take place in freestanding clinics, hospitals, or other facilities that offer direct access to psychiatric, medical, and laboratory services.1

 The goals of PHPs include:1,2,3